fabricjs/fabricjs.com/posts/demos/_posts/2020-01-15-custom-controls-polygon.md

 This is generally harder to grasp because require understanding the internal polygon logic, anchor points and transformations.

+In the demo the canvas has zoom and translation, so we are sure our code is generic enough.
+The polygon is given some big strokeWidth for the same reason.

 We have a function that trigger the `edit mode`.
 When we enter in edit mode we create one new control for each polygon point.
 To those controls we attach a property, called point index, to remember to which point they are bound to.